INDOLES and INDOLE ACETIC ACIDS - AUXINS

 Nitric Oxide are generated by a wide range of biological and non-biological stress processes.
 However, the means by which nitric oxide are generated by biological means has not yet been elucidated.
 The cell response to both hydrogen peroxide and to nitric oxide are both complex and little understood, but they seem to be manifold.
 The responses of plants to both signalling molecules is also manifold, but it is known that hydrogen peroxide is involved in cell-death.

-The subject is so complicated and so little is known about the actions or of the modus-operandi of either substance that the Author directs those interested to a 2001 research paper in pdf format by Neill, Desikan, Clarke, Hurst and Hancock from the Journal of Experimental Botany: H2O2 & NO as signalling molecules in plants (pdf).
+The subject is so complicated and so little is known about the actions or of the modus-operandi of either substance that your Author directs those interested to a 2001 research paper in pdf format by Neill, Desikan, Clarke, Hurst and Hancock from the Journal of Experimental Botany: H2O2 & NO as signalling molecules in plants (pdf).

 Small molecules tend to have a great many effects and interactions with other molecules, so it is little wonder that both NO and H2O2 have such diverse and little-understood effects when their interactions are manifold.
 Unlike many much larger molecules, which sometimes are specific to only certain plants, these small molecules can effect changes and responses in a great many different plants and organisms.
 They are ubiquitous if not universal messengers and initiators.